banterly91/Java-Builder-Guided-Completion-Intellij-Plugin/README.md

 ![Completion example](docs/images/example1AutoCompletion.PNG)

 ## Usage
-After installing this plugin, 3 annotations will be available for the Builder API author, and they should be used as follows:
+After setting up this plugin(see bellow), 3 annotations will be available for the Builder API author, and they should be used as follows:
 ##### @BuilderClass
 Used to mark the builder class
 ```java